 2. Go for bundles

-Game bundles that have sold out fastest from my experience consist of both Ghost of Tsushima and Spider-Man: Miles Morales, two massively popular games.
-If you want them, buy them separately.
+Game bundles that have sold out fastest from my experience consist of Spider-Man: Miles Morales and FIFA 22 – two massively popular games.
+Horizon Forbidden West has been another popular title as of late, so maybe one to avoid for now.
+If you want the games, it's best to buy them separately.

 3. Don't forget to check physical stores

-Smyths Toys Superstores opened early on October 5th, allowing anyone to make a pre-order and avoid the queues.
+Smyths Toys Superstores and Argos are the biggest culprits of this, often offering consoles in-storesm allowing anyone to make a pre-order and avoid the queues.
 An added bonus is that you'll never see a bot in person.

 4. Go mobile

 Loading pages through a smartphone is generally quicker than browsers.
-The process is a lot more efficient as mobile apps skip sections you would find on web pages due to the screen limitation.
+The process is a lot more efficient too, as mobile apps skip sections you would find on web pages due to screen limitations.
 Downloading any apps for retailers is another easy way to stay one step ahead of the competition.
+Very's mobile app for one is gold for this.

-Strangely enough, from our experience, we've seen stock go live on all manner of devices earlier than general browsers on PC.
-For instance, Argos stock dropped on iOS devices for iPad users only about 15 minutes before being made available elsewhere.
+Strangely enough, we've seen stock go live on all manner of devices earlier than general browsers on PC.
+One occasion saw Argos PS5 stock go live on iOS devices for iPad users about 15 minutes before being made available elsewhere.
 Bizarre we know, but it might make the difference.

 5. Follow PS5 restock Twitter accounts

-As an added bonus for any US folk who have stumbled onto this article, I'd recommend TechRadar's Matt Swider who constantly informs his followers on where to pick up a PS5.
+As an added bonus for any US folk who have stumbled onto this article, I'd recommend our US restock tracker, alongside former TechRadar editor Matt Swider who constantly informs his followers on where to pick up a PS5.